ynot4/SuperAutoPets/README.md

 If you decide to try it out, I would appreciate any suggestions to improve.

-This project is not affiliated with Team Wood Games, the creators of the original.
+This project is not affiliated with Team Wood Games, the creators of the original game.